 Lady Slipper Orchids

 Phipps’ renowned Barbara Tisherman Slipper Orchid Collection, curated in collaboration with Orchid Society of Western Pennsylvania, is one of the most definitive of its kind.
 The collection is accredited by the Plant Collections Network, offered by the American Public Gardens Association and the USDA Agricultural Research Service.
 Orchids of this group are characterized by a lower petal, known as a lebellum, shaped like a slipper.
-One of our collection specimens, a Paphiopedilum gratixianum featuring eight white, purple and chartreuse flowers on 47-centimeters-tall inflorescences, was awarded a Certificate of Cultural Merit from the American Orchid Society in 2015.
+One of our collection specimens, a Paphiopedilum gratixianum featuring eight white, purple and chartreuse flowers on 47-centimeters-tall inflorescences, was awarded a Certificate of Cultural Merit from the American Orchid Society in 2015; the same plant was subsequently awarded a Certificate of Cultural Excellence in 2022 when it reached a staggering 18 blooms.
 Another, the Borneo native Paphiopedilum sanderianium, has petals over three feet long; although it was lost in cultivation for a time, it was rediscovered in a wild population by Ivan Nielson in 1978 in Gunung Mulu National Park.

 Dendrochilum orchids are commonly called golden chain orchids, for their long, pendulous flower clusters of yellow, cream or reddish hue.
 The genus includes dozens of species, many of which were discovered by the Dutch botanist Johannes Smith in Borneo and around the Philippines.
 Our collection includes several varieties of this unusual orchid group.